 Where to Stay

 The closest campground is “Camping du Mont Saint-Michel”.
 It’s just the location next to the walkway to Mont Saint Michel which makes it worth to stay here.
 The campsites are not big.
 The facilities are ok more or less.
 Anyhow, you can check in 24 hours at the hotel reception and the staff is friendly.
-If you plan to stay just for one night it’s fine but for a couple of days you better chose “Camping aux Pommiers - Mont Saint Michel”.
+If you plan to stay just for one night, it’s fine but for a couple of days you better chose “Camping aux Pommiers - Mont Saint Michel”.
 The facilities are well maintained.
 Plenty of showers and dishwashing sinks are available.
-There are an indoor pool and cabins with private bathroom are offered as well.
+There are an indoor pool and cabins with private bathroom offered as well.
 The campground is open from the end of March until the beginning of November.

 You will love to stay on the island for one night.
 Enjoy the mystic atmosphere in the narrow alleys when day visitors left the island.
 Experience the sunrise in front of Mont Saint Michel.
 The best rated charming hotel for Mont Saint Michel is the "Auberge Saint Pierre".
 You get remembered to Hogwarts from Harry Potter.